ylebon/fafo/README.md

 - "The U.S. Food and Drug Administration (FDA) has announced that new evidence has emerged linking Pfizer Covid shots to blood clotting, according to reports." - https://ussanews.com/2022/12/17/fda-pfizers-covid-shots-linked-to-blood-clotting/

 If there is a blood clotting in the brain, an assault with a blow on the head (left side) is the first explanation (was a welcome message in Madagascar, may be).
-An assault than resulted in a little scar (left eyebrow)
+An assault that resulted in a little scar (left eyebrow)

 # Characters